LGBT outcry persuades Malaysia to amend sex education video contest

-KUALA LUMPUR Malaysia's health ministry has amended a sex education video competition for teenagers, dropping guidelines for a section on how to "prevent" homosexuality and transgenderism, officials said on Wednesday.
+KUALA LUMPUR (Reuters) - Malaysia's health ministry has amended a sex education video competition for teenagers, dropping guidelines for a section on how to "prevent" homosexuality and transgenderism, officials said on Wednesday.

 The move follows criticism by activists who said it could fan hatred and violence against lesbian, gay, bisexual and transgender (LGBT) people.